 Clearleft has been working on a professional development framework to share with the UX Design community.
-Here’s how, and why, we’ve arrived at something we hope is potentially valuable to your design team.
+Here’s how, and why, we’ve arrived at something we hope is potentially valuable to you or your design team.

 Measuring what counts